delve-team/delve/README.md

 Delve is a Python package for visualizing deep learning model training data.

-User Delve if you need a lightweight PyTorch extension that:
+Use Delve if you need a lightweight PyTorch extension that:
 -  Plots live statistics of network activations to TensorBoard
 - Performs spectral analysis to identify layer saturation
 - Is easily extendible and configurable